 Online vs. Phone

-Claimants should file online; most phone applications are NOT accepted at this time.
+Most phone applications are NOT accepted at this time.
 There is an exception for those who cannot apply online or who do not speak English or Spanish.
 These claimants may contact the

 Telephone Claims Center by phone at 1-888-209-8124

 Claim Center Hours: Monday through Friday: 8 am to 7:30 pm

 Saturday & Sunday: 7:30 am to 8:00 pm

 Helper may call the Telephone Claims Center at 1-888-783-1370.

 TTY/TDD: Call a relay operator first at 1-800-662-1220, and ask the operator to call the Telephone Claims Center at 1-888-783-1370.

 Starting the Claim